Transmission Fluid Flush vs. Change – Which is Better?

 Q: Should I do a transmission flush or change?

-If you observe signs you need a transmission flush, you may contemplate whether to change or flush the fluid.
-A transmission change will help you remove old fluid easily and cheaper.
+If you observe signs that you need a transmission flush, you may contemplate whether to change or flush the fluid.
+A transmission change will help you remove old fluid more easily and cheaply.
 It is DIY maintenance that you can do at home without professional assistance.

 Q: Will a transmission flush improve shifting?

-The transmission is one of the powerhouses of the car, and vehicles shift gears within the transmissions.
+The transmission is one of the car’s powerhouses, and vehicles shift gears through it.
 They operate effectively at a moderate temperature and require transmission fluid for proper lubrication.
-Since your transmission works round the clock as you hit the road, the internal components will suffer wear and tear under normal operation.
+Since your transmission operates around the clock as you hit the road, its internal components will experience wear and tear over time.

-This will cause the intrusion of debris and particles into the fluid.
-If you continue running with contaminated transmission fluid, it’ll alter the shifting performance.
+This will cause debris and particles to enter the fluid.
+If you continue to run with contaminated transmission fluid, it’ll affect shifting performance.
 In such a case, changing or flushing the transmission will improve shifting, among other things.

 Q: Should I flush my transmission if it’s never been changed?